How much will be paid

 - receipted invoices, or bank statements where a receipted invoice is unavailable

-This item can be used on the same area as the following options and items:
+You can use this item on the same area as the following items:

 Speak to a Forestry Commission adviser about locating other options on a site.